with parsley rice

 - Add the paprika and cook for 1 min more.

-- Stir the vegetable stock into the pan along with 75ml water (double for 4p).
+- Stir the vegetable stock powder into the pan along with 75ml water (double for 4p).

 - Add the mustard, Worcester sauce and half the chopped parsley.

 - Cover and simmer for 8-10 mins.
-Give it a stir every 4 mins or so to prevent sticking.
+Stir every 4 mins or so to prevent sticking.
 Loosen with a splash of water if necessary.

 - Once cooked, remove from the heat and stir through half the creme fraiche.